MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxSqlServerData.md

 ##### column_classes

-character vector specifying the column types to use when converting the data.
+list of strings specifying the column types to use when converting the data.
 The element names for the vector are used to identify which column should be converted to which type.
 Allowable column types are:
-“logical” (stored as uchar),
+“bool” (stored as uchar),
 “integer” (stored as int32),
 “float32” (the default for floating point data for ‘.xdf’ files), “numeric” (stored as float64 as in R),